idearat/dotfiles/README.md

 # README

-Basic bash, vim, git, etc. support file configuration.
-Uses a customizable configuration for bash startup, Janus for the VIM baseline, and a few other pre-built dotfiles for common utilities like ack, git, tmux, etc.
+My bash, vim, git, etc. support file configuration.
+Uses a customizable configuration for bash and vim, Janus for the VIM baseline, and a few other pre-built dotfiles for common utilities like ack, git, tmux, etc.

 # Installing

 Note that the following instructions assume you're running on a relatively recent version of Mac OSX.
-In particular, one that has at least a baseline `ruby` executable that will let you install `brew` as described below.
+In particular, one that has at least a standard `ruby` executable that will let you install `brew` as described below.

 ## Prerequisites